-Originating in Asia, the non-surgical nose thread lifting procedure is called the “lunchtime nose job” or a string rhinoplasty.
-Let’s look at string rhinoplasty to determine what it is and if it’s right for you.
+Originating in Asia, the non-surgical nose thread lift is called a “lunchtime nose job” or a string rhinoplasty.
+Many of my patients ask about the procedure, so let’s look at string rhinoplasty to determine what it is, how it compares to a surgical nose job, and if it’s right for you.

 Having cosmetic surgery on your nose is a personal decision best discussed with you and your plastic surgeon.
 There are benefits to nose surgery that are both cosmetically appealing and physically or medically necessary including:

 - Correcting injury

 - Correcting an excessively wide, long, crooked, or short nose

 - Reducing the appearance of a nose hump

 Surgical Rhinoplasty Is More Effective Than a Nose Thread Lift